-- (c) provide for reciprocity with respect to the treatment of food imports and exports between the Philippines and the exporting nation. - (3) If the Secretary determines that a nation desiring to export food products to the Philippines has a program that provides at least the same level of protection, with respect to food products intended for export to the Philippines, as domestic laws that affect the safety of the food supply, the Secretary shall, upon entry into force of an agreement under subsection (e)(1), certify the types of food products for which the nation maintains such a program. - (4)(a) The Secretary shall periodically or for good cause, and not less than once every 3 years, review certifications made under paragraph (3), and shall revoke the certification of any nation that the Secretary determines is not maintaining a food safety program that provides at least the same level of protection, with respect to food products intended for export to the Philippines, as domestic laws that affect the safety of the food supply. - (b) The Secretary shall review and modify, as needed, an agreement made under paragraph (1) with any nation whose certification has been revoked under subparagraph (A) of this paragraph.
+- (iii) provide for reciprocity with respect to the treatment of food imports and exports between the Philippines and the exporting nation. - (c) If the Secretary determines that a nation desiring to export food products to the Philippines has a program that provides at least the saline level of protection, with respect to food products intended for export to the Philippines, as domestic laws that affect the safety of the food supply, the Secretary shall, upon entry into force of an agreement under subsection (5)(a), certify the types of food products for which the nation maintains such a program. - (d)(i) The Secretary shall periodically or for good cause, and not less than once every three years, review certifications made under paragraph (3), and shall revoke the certification of any nation that the Secretary determines is not maintaining a food safety program that provides at least the same level of protection, with respect to food products intended for export to the Philippines, as domestic laws that affect the safety of the food supply. - (e) The Secretary shall review and modify, as needed, an agreement made under paragraph (1) with any nation whose certification has been revokes under subparagraph (i) of this paragraph.

-TITLE II--RESEARCH AND EDUCATION
+TITLE II-RESEARCH AND EDUCATION